 Erin Eaton, 740-826-8317

 Reports may be submitted ONLINE and may be submitted anonymously; however, submitting an anonymous report without sufficient detail may prevent the University from addressing the report.
 Online reports are reviewed daily, but are not monitored in real time.

 For emergency situations, you should contact Campus Police at (740) 826-8155 immediately.

 Confidential Resources will not disclose details about your report or any identifying information, unless the report involves abuse of a minor or imminent treats of self-harm or harm to others.

 Julia Sprague, 740-826-6159

 Medical Staff at Wellness Center

-Law Enforcement – Campus Police responds to both emergency and non-emergency situations.
-Campus Police will take steps to ensure that you are safe and will coordinate with a local detective in some instances.
-Campus Police will notify the Title IX Coordinator, who will contact you to discuss options.
+University Police respond to both emergency and non-emergency situations.
+University Police will take steps to ensure that you are safe and will coordinate with a local detective in some instances.
+University Police will notify the Title IX Coordinator, who will contact you to discuss options.

 Disclaimer:The content of this webpage is designed to provide general guidance, which does not create, modify, or rescind any provision of the University’s Gender-Based and Sexual Misconduct Policy.
 Any questions may be clarified by reading the Gender-Based and Sexual Misconduct Policy or by contacting the Director of Equity, Compliance, and Risk Management, who has been designated as the University’s Title IX Coordinator.